mw44118/splash-financial-code-test/README.rst

 Results
 =======

-which users have accrued penalties and how much each one owes
+Which users have accrued penalties and how much each one owes
 -------------------------------------------------------------

 Script is `users-with-penalties.sql <users-with-penalties.sql>`_ and
 results are in `reports/users-with-penalties.csv <reports/users-with-penalties.csv>`_.

-per month, which user deposited the most and how much it was
+Per month, which user deposited the most and how much it was
 ------------------------------------------------------------

 Script is `highest-monthly-deposits.sql <highest-monthly-deposits.sql>`_
 and results are in `reports/highest-monthly-deposits.csv <reports/highest-monthly-deposits.csv>`_.

-per month, which user had the most transactions and how many
+Per month, which user had the most transactions and how many
 ------------------------------------------------------------

 Script is `most-monthly-transactions.sql <most-monthly-transactions.sql>`_